agajdosi/agajdosi.github.io/content/artworks/community_art_service/index.md

 Freed from the pressure of assignments, demands and supervision of a traditional employer, as a free worker I let myself be openly guided and dérived by the situations, people and streets of an unknown city.
 In doing so, I focused on cleaning up overlooked places: river banks, socially excluded localities and statues in public space.

-Full documentation of the artwork is link:https://photos.google.com/share/AF1QipM8oc9fwQfZ6LITepmUc1UJ5TPQ_MdL7hyIMqA53dRuQiSiK-Zwx95KTJS9pYQnrg?pli=1&key=OWZJVzFUQXVzdDdLU2UtaVRjMjdBMDd3ZWpUeDB3[available here].
+Full documentation of the artwork is in the [online photo collection](https://photos.google.com/share/AF1QipM8oc9fwQfZ6LITepmUc1UJ5TPQ_MdL7hyIMqA53dRuQiSiK-Zwx95KTJS9pYQnrg?pli=1&key=OWZJVzFUQXVzdDdLU2UtaVRjMjdBMDd3ZWpUeDB3).

 ![Community Art Service 1](1.webp)
 ![Community Art Service 2](2.webp)